anvbis/trivialize/README.md

 ## Example

 Take this rather complicated regression for CVE-2020-16040 (re-implemented in modern V8).
+Note that this is the original regression test found within [Chromium Issue 1150649](https://crbug.com/1150649).

 ```js
 /* examples/cve-2020-16040/regression.js */